wmisley/tndy-405i-project/README.md

 Applications Across The Disciplines class at Claremont Graduate University (CGU)

 # Features
-This project is a set of scripts that supports pulling data from Twitter feed and online stock market APIs.
+This project is a set of scripts that supports pulling data from Twitter feeds and online stock market APIs.

 # Research Question